 The historic fort was first staked out on January 8, 1869, by Major General Philip H. Sheridan who was leading a campaign into Indian Territory to stop hostile tribes from raiding border settlements in Texas and Kansas.
 Until the territory opened for settlement, Fort Sill’s missions also included law enforcement and ironically, protecting the Indians from outlaws, squatters and cattle rustlers.

 Sheridan’s massive campaign that first winter involved six cavalry regiments accompanied by frontier scouts “Buffalo Bill” Cody, “Wild Bill” Hickok, Ben Clark, and Jack Stillwell.
 Troops from the 10th Cavalry, a distinguished unit of black “Buffalo Soldiers” who constructed many of the stone buildings still surrounding the Old Post Quadrangle, camped at the new fort.

 At first, the garrison was called “Camp Wichita” and referred to by the Indians as “the Soldier House at Medicine Bluffs.”
 Sheridan later named it in honor of his West Point classmate and friend, Brigadier General Joshua W. Sill, who was killed during the Civil War.
 The first post commander was Brevet Major General Benjamin Grierson, and the first Indian agent was Colonel Albert Gallatin Boone, grandson of Daniel Boone.

-Several months after the establishment of Fort Sill, President Grant approved a peace policy placing responsibility for the Southwest tribes under Quaker Indian agents.
-Fort Sill soldiers were restricted from taking punitive action against the Indians who interpreted this as a sign of weakness and soon resumed raiding along the the Texas frontier.
+Several months after the establishment of Fort Sill, President Ulysses S. Grant approved a peace policy placing responsibility for the Southwest tribes under Quaker Indian agents.
+Fort Sill soldiers were restricted from taking punitive action against the Indians who interpreted this as a sign of weakness and soon resumed raiding along the Texas frontier.
 However, in 1871 General William Tecumseh Sherman arrived at Fort Sill to find several Kiowa chiefs boasting about a wagon train massacre.
 Sherman quickly ordered their arrest and two of the Indians attempted to assassinate him.